augustluhrs/Super-Auto-Lich/README.md

     - [ ] move animations currently don't account for potential moving more than one slot or dying in middle
     - [ ] remove move step if no one needs to
     - [ ] mephit chain reaction not working? can't replicate
-    - [ ] skeleton resurrection can block mephit chain reaction
+    - [X] skeleton resurrection can block mephit chain reaction -- no, it's b/c of "die in middle"

 - [ ] 0.0.3
   - [ ] items